 If you want to maintain your vacuum cleaner, you should learn how to clean the vacuum hose which is also very important.
 Little particles can also get stuck in the tube’s inner layer.
 These particles decay over time and create a strong odor.
 Cleaning the hose is a simple step.
 You should simply detach the hose and place it on a flat surface.
 Use any stick or broom and push to remove any blockage.
 Gather a few inches of hot water in the sink and add two tablespoons of bleach.
 Take one spoon of dish soap.
 You can also use vinegar or baking soda instead of bleach.
 Now move the tube around the running tap water and make sure to clean the entire tube.
 Now dry it entirely before assembling all the parts.
 You are suggested to hang the hose for almost 24 to 48 hours.

 Use Perfume Pads

 Perfume pads are also very important.
 These scented tablets are capable of producing beautiful scents and keeping the bad ones.
-These scented or perfumed pads can be incorporated on the top of the vacuum filters and I’d suggest you to go for top portable vacuum cleaners.
-After putting the pads, turn your device on, and you would notice that it produces fresh and gentle scent while cleaning as the air passes the pads.
+These scented or perfumed pads can be incorporated on the top of the vacuum filters and I’d suggest you go for top portable vacuum cleaners.
+After putting the pads, turn your device on, and you would notice that it produces a fresh and gentle scent while cleaning as the air passes the pads.

 Baking soda is a well-known ingredient that is very good at cleaning and is not limited to cleaning vacuums only as you can use it to clean your kitchen cabinets easily, as well.
 The powder is capable of absorbing any unpleasant smells.
 You simply have to take the powder and sprinkle on the dust bag as well as all over the inner walls of the bin.

 Cinnamon is also known to absorb the smells.
 It deals with the foul odors that can be produced in the component.
-If you are among those who don’t want to use perfumed pads, so you can thus use cinnamon to keep the odors in check.
+If you are among those who don’t want to use perfumed pads, you can thus use cinnamon to keep the odors in check.